swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Readme.md

     $ git add README.md

-## git status : Checking the Status of Your Local Copy
+## git status : Checking the Status of Your Local repository

 The files you've created on your machine are your local "working" copy.
 The changes your make in this local copy aren't stored in the repository